 |Perpetual Existence||Lifetime existence||Death or the state of being mentally ill, disability or insolvency of the partners would be close down or dismiss their partnership.|

 |Maximum Shareholders / Partners||200||unlimited|

 |Minimum Capital Required – Paid-up Capital||No minimum requirements.||No minimum requirements.|

 |Registration / Incorporation||Compulsory, higher cost, faster process, comparatively easier.||An optional, very long and lengthy process, low cost.|

-We have gone through major differences between the Limited Liability Company and partnership.
-So what would be the right option Limited Liability Company or partnership?
+We have gone through major differences between the Limited Liability Company and the partnership.
+So what would be the right option, Limited Liability Company or partnership?
 The partnership is the most flexible and beneficial format of business because it transfers wealth to the owners.
-We can say that partnership business is a legal business and partners are also legal.
+We can say that a partnership business is a legal business, and partners are also legal.
 The partnership is the mature and most famous form of business.
-The success rate of the partnership business is more compare to limited liability companies because there are more people with different talents and skills.
-But in partnership, there are a variety of people so they must be loyal and faithful to each other.
+The partnership business’s success rate is more compared to limited liability companies because there are more people with different talents and skills.
+But in partnership, there are a variety of people, so they must be loyal and faithful to each other.

-If there are one or more partners who are not honest then the business must be dissolved.
+If there are one or more partners who are not honest, then the business must be dissolved.
 So partnership business is based on a fiduciary relationship.
-If you want to go with a partnership business then you need to know that there are several categories of the partnership firm.
+If you want to go with a partnership business, you need to know that there are several partnership firms.
 In partnership, the owners have equal rights and equal personal liability for the business.
-And in partnership, you need to find partners with the same goals and similar vision.
+And in partnership, you need to find partners with the same goals and similar visions.